HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

-*   checking CRAN incoming feasibility ...
-NOTE
-    ```
-    Maintainer: ‘Jean-Michel Marin <jean-michel.marin@umontpellier.fr>’

-    The Date field is over a month old.

-    This build time stamp is over a month old.
-    ```

 *   checking installed package size ...
 NOTE
     ```
       installed size is  5.3Mb
       sub-directories of 1Mb or more:
         data   2.6Mb
         libs   2.5Mb
-    ```

-# ACNE

-Version: 0.8.1

-## In both

-*   checking CRAN incoming feasibility ...
-NOTE
-    ```
-    Maintainer: ‘Henrik Bengtsson <henrikb@braju.com>’

-    The Date field is over a month old.

-    This build time stamp is over a month old.
-    ```

-# adjclust

-Version: 0.5.2

-## In both

-*   checking CRAN incoming feasibility ...
-NOTE
-    ```
-    Maintainer: ‘Pierre Neuvial <pierre.neuvial@math.univ-toulouse.fr>’

-    The Date field is over a month old.

-    This build time stamp is over a month old.
-    ```

-*   checking dependencies in R code ...
-NOTE
-    ```
-    Namespace in Imports field not imported from: ‘Matrix’
-      All declared Imports should be used.
     ```

 # amplican